This DIY wall decor idea is perfect for the dad who loves baseball! Adapt this idea for your own dad, using any ticket of your choice.

-This project came together crazy quickly so it's great if (like me) you're a bit stuck for a Father's Day gift idea.
+This project came together crazy quick, so it's great if (like me) you're a bit stuck on selecting a Father's Day gift idea.
 Here's what I used:

 - A blown up print of an old baseball ticket (more on that in a sec)

 - Medium density fiberboard lumber cut to size: 36″ x 10.5″

 - Matte Mod Podge